The Princess Diaries: Characters

-Mia is sometimes shy and has a down-to-earth personality, though on occasion Mia shows herself to be quite sarcastic and sly.
-Throughout the series she is very self-critical of herself, describing herself as flat-chested, taller than most girls at 5-foot-9, and with embarrassingly large feet.
-She also has a tendency to over-analyze things and worry too much.
+Mia is sometimes shy and has a down-to-earth personality, though on occasion she shows herself to be quite sarcastic and sly.
+Throughout the series, she is very critical of herself, describing herself as flat-chested, taller than most girls at 5-foot-9, and having embarrassingly large feet.
+She also has a tendency to over-analyze and worry.

-In Disney's The Princess Diaries 2001, Mia (who was portrayed by Anne Hathaway) is aged 15, unlicensed, and owns a 1965 Mustang.
-She has similar qualities, but her father dies two months prior to where the movie begins, and her last name is Renaldi instead of Renaldo.
-She lives in San Francisco instead of New York.
+In the film series, some of Mia's external characteristics and life details are altered, but much of her core personality remains.
+She is portrayed by Anne Hathaway.
+Her last name was changed to Renaldi for the films.

-Clarisse Marie Grimaldi Renaldo, Dowager Princess of Genovia
+Clarisse Marie Grimaldi Renaldi, Dowager Princess of Genovia

-Clarisse Maria was formally known as Clarisse Marie Grimaldi Renaldo, Dowager Princess of Genovia.

 Clarisse is the dowager princess of Genovia and Mia's paternal grandmother.
 Mia refers to her as "Grand-mère" (French for "Grandmother").
 As a young woman, she married Prince Rupert Renaldi and had two sons.
 She speaks French most of the time, but she can also speak English; however, she disdains English as a vulgar language.
 She is almost always accompanied by her miniature poodle, Rommel, who is notable for having a severe case of OCD that causes him to lick his own fur off.
 She smokes often and enjoys drinking sidecars.
-She is not hesitant about lying or manipulating others in order to get her own way.
+She is not above lying or manipulating others in order to get her own way.

+In the film series, Clarisse is portrayed by Julie Andrews and is characterized as more proper.

 Lilly Moscovitz

 Mia's best friend since kindergarten, Lilly is a highly intelligent and opinionated person who has her own public-access television show, titled Lilly Tells It Like It Is, in which she discusses political and social issues.
 By the end of the series, her TV show is picked up by a network and is apparently very popular in South Korea.
 Lilly is not considered to be very pretty; Mia often describes her face as being "squashed in like a pug's".
 However, she has a well-developed figure.

-In the 2001 Disney Movie, Lilly, portrayed by Heather Matarazzo, is portrayed as intelligent, confident, and socially conscious.
+In the film series, Lilly is portrayed by Heather Matarazzo.
+She is characterized as brash, rebellious, and socially conscious.
 Her talk show is called "Shut Up and Listen".
-She is then a student at Berkeley.
-In The Princess Diaries 2: Royal Engagement, Mia appoints Lilly as her royal secretary.
+In the second installment she is a student at Berkeley.